Residential Pool Services

 Akron Pool Cleaning: Frequently Asked Questions

-Yes.
-All Puddle Pools technicians are CPO (Certified Pool Operator) trained, and the company carries full general liability and workers’ compensation coverage for residential and commercial pool work in Ohio.
-Crews arrive in uniformed branded vehicles, so Akron homeowners always know who is on their property.
-We handle our own coverage so you take on zero risk when our team is on-site.
+All Puddle Pools technicians are CPO (Certified Pool Operator) trained, and the company carries full general liability and workers’ compensation coverage for residential and commercial work.
+Crews arrive in uniformed branded vehicles.

 Request a free quote and we'll get back to you right away